Updated: Sep 20

-I had a patient last summer who was badly poisoned strimming a garden - he never saw an identifiable plant but thinks he must have clipped some shoots of a young Giant Hogweed.
+I had a patient last summer who was badly poisoned strimming a garden - he never saw an identifiable plant but thinks he must have clipped some shoots of the dangerous plant - Giant Hogweed.

 His arms had itched almost immediately and then these huge blisters formed on every exposed part of his skin.
 He’d been to the doctor, the hospital and back to the doctor but apart from painkillers no one could do anything for him and he was being driven mad with the pain.